 Not to mention the cast, which also includes Ari Millen, Martin Roach (both of The Expanse), along with two more iconic Canadian character actors in David Ferry and a barely recognizable Nicholas Campbell.
 That’s a lot of talent on set, and it shows in nearly every scene.

 Each scene is beautifully shot as well.
-Each shot is captured in a wide aspect ratio that lets you admire details from around the rooms in which the scenes take place.
-I know it sounds weird to call tiny, dingy, northern Canadian bars beautiful, but between the neon Molson signs and cheesy wall decorations, the production design team has captured what a tiny, dingy Canadian bar feels like.
+Each shot is captured in a wide aspect ratio that lets you admire details from around the rooms where the scenes occur.
+I know it sounds weird to call tiny, dingy, northern Canadian bars beautiful, but between the neon Molson signs and cheesy wall decorations, the production design team has captured what a little, dingy Canadian bar feels like.

 Will this film be for everyone?
 I don’t quite think so.
 Plays adapted to the screen like this are an actor’s playground but break the rule of show, don’t tell by design, and while I can’t say anything without spoiling something, it’s possible that how each of these stories resolves may not be satisfying to every viewer.
 Still, for me, The Oak Room is one of the best films of Fantasia 2020.

 Like this?
 Please consider supporting us via Patreon or Ko-Fi!